nshiab/simple-data-analysis/README.md

 For a description of all methods available, check this [Observable notebook](https://observablehq.com/@nshiab/simple-data-analysis?collection=@nshiab/simple-data-analysis-in-javascript) or the [automatically generated documentation](https://nshiab.github.io/simple-data-analysis.js/).

+## SimpleDataGeo

+The SimpleDataGeo class inherits from SimpleData.
+It adds methods to work with geographic data.
+Currently, it's just a proof of concept.
+It will be improved in the future.
+In the meantime, you can check the [automatically generated documentation](https://nshiab.github.io/simple-data-analysis.js/).

 ## SimpleDataNode class

-If you use the library with NodeJS, you can import SimpleDataNode instead of SimpleData.
+If you use the library with NodeJS, you can import SimpleDataNode instead of SimpleData or SimpleDataGeo.
 It will give you extra methods to load local files, save files and save charts.

 ```js
 import { SimpleDataNode } from "simple-data-analysis"